mthielvoldt/firment/README.md

  - Add a symlink hack to get gdb back to working. \
  `cd /usr/lib/x86_64-linux-gnu && sudo ln -s libncursesw.so.6 libncursesw.so.5`

-# Integrating Firment into a project
-This workflow assumes there is a port that covers the MCU family your project uses.
-The example in firment/example is a good reference.

-## CMakeLists.txt

-## Cmake Config

-## Optional Firment Components

-## PCB Details

-## Firmware

 # Using Firment
 This assumes you are making changes to your message definitions in the .proto files, which requires: